KAMALESH-BHANU/CODTECH-TASK1/README.md

 Project : Password Strength Checker: Evaluating Length, Complexity, and Uniqueness.

+Objective

 The Password Strength Checker project is a Java-based tool designed to evaluate the strength of user-entered passwords.
 The tool analyzes various factors such as length, complexity, and uniqueness to provide a comprehensive assessment of password strength.
 The primary goal of this project is to help users create strong, secure passwords by offering feedback on the strength of their passwords and suggesting improvements if necessary.

 Key Features

-Length Analysis:
+> Length Analysis:

 The tool checks the length of the password and assigns a score based on its length.
 Longer passwords generally contribute to stronger password strength.

-Complexity Analysis:
+> Complexity Analysis:

 The tool evaluates the complexity of the password by checking for the presence of uppercase letters, lowercase letters, digits, and special characters.
 Each of these elements adds to the complexity score, enhancing the password's security.

-Uniqueness Analysis:
+> Uniqueness Analysis:

 The tool assesses the uniqueness of the password by counting the number of distinct characters.
 A higher number of unique characters indicates a more secure password.
 Overall Strength Assessment: